jakeyjake88/RemindMe/README.md

 As a working professional, I want to be able to organize and prioritize my tasks, and receive text message reminders for important meetings and deadlines, so that I can stay on top of my workload.

-As a busy parent, I want to be able to create and assign tasks to my children, and set reminders for them to complete their chores, so that I can keep our household running smoothly.
+As a busy parent, I want to be able to create and assign tasks to my children, and set reminders for them to complete their chores so I can perform my own tasks.

 As a team leader, I want to be able to assign tasks to my team members and set reminders for them to complete the tasks, so that the project can stay on schedule.